Skip to Content

 Sharing is caring!

-This delicious ground turkey chili is the best!
+This is the best ground turkey chili recipe!
 It's got two types of beans - cannellini and kidney, as well as onions, garlic, and lots of spices.

 It's a wonderfully flavorful and healthy chili recipe that's sure to be a family favorite.

-It takes some time to simmer and develop its flavor, but it doesn't require much hands-on time.
-Overall a great recipe for a weeknight meal.
+Simmering and developing its flavor takes some time but doesn't require much hands-on time.
+This healthy turkey chili recipe is great for a cozy weeknight meal.

 A closeup shot of a bowl of turkey chili, topped with jalapeno and avocado.

-What's not to love about a hearty bowl of chili?
-It's perfect for busy weeknights when you want a cozy dinner.
+What's not to love about a hearty bowl of chili on a cold day?
+This is the best turkey chili recipe for busy weeknights when you want comfort food.

 This healthy turkey chili hits all the high flavor points you want in a chili - lots of richness from the aromatics and turkey, a little heat and bright notes from the spices, and texture and creaminess from the beans.